 Due to COVID-19, most of the airlines are offering cheap flights to Karachi with flexible booking options.
 Emirates, Etihad, Turkish Airlines and Qatar Airways are among the key names that offer flexible tickets.
-It gives you the flexibility to fit your travel plans and reschedule it as per your convenience.
-Changes in your original booking are possible for up to one or even two times without any fees.
+It gives you the flexibility to fit your travel plans and reschedule them as per your convenience.
+Changes in your original booking are possible up to one or even two times without any fees.
 Please bear in mind fare difference on new dates may still be applicable in some cases.

 Emirates flights to Karachi offers value for money. you can book your cheap flight to Karachi for as low as 694 GBP.
 From London alone, Emirates operates from the Heathrow Airport, the Gatwick Airport, and the Stansted Airport.
-You can opt for a flight with different stopover duration in Dubai depending upon your requirements.
-The minimum flight duration between Heathrow and Karachi is 11 hours and 25 minutes with a 2-hour stopover in Dubai.
+The shortest one-stop flight to Karachi from Heathrow is 11 hours and 25 minutes with a 2-hour stopover in Dubai.
 Sign up for Travelhouseuk's newsletter to keep track of potential discounts and flash sales from Emirates.

-Travelhouseuk is your best companion for finding best deals on last minute flights to Karachi.
+Travelhouseuk is your best companion for finding the best deals on last minute flights to Karachi.
 However, it is recommended to book flexible tickets if it’s a pricier option so you don’t lose your money if the airline changes the flight on account of government restrictions.
 Get in touch with our travel experts, and we shall offer you the market-competitive best price deals on your flight tickets.

 The busiest airport of Pakistan, Jinnah International Airport, is the receiving airport for cheap flights to Karachi from the United Kingdom.
 There is one main terminal split into two concourses.
 Arriving passengers from the UK will be entering the Jinnah East Satellite Concourse.
 For the convenience of waiting passengers, there are facilities such as mosques (separate for men and women), eateries, and free Wi-Fi.
 You can also look around the different concession stands and duty-free shops for gifts items.
 There are also elevators and ramps installed at key locations for handicapped passengers.